behnazkhoshnood/tadig-restaurant/README.md

     - The website consist of 7 pages named: index(Home), order(Menu), order main, order dessert, order drinks, reservation and rate us.
 Each page has three sections.

-    - The main content of header and footer sections are the same in all the pages.
-The Header section consist of the navbar menu for navigation through the website and the footer section consist of Sign in / sign up button, contacts and social media links.
+    - The main content of the header and footer sections are the same in all the pages.
+The Header section consists of the navbar menu for navigation through the website and the footer section consists of Sign in / sign up button, contacts, and social media links.

   - #### Second section: